NickNaso/ghostscript4js/README.md

 ### version

-Version method return an object that contains information about version of Ghostscript library installed on the system.
+**version()** method return an object that contains information about version of Ghostscript library installed on the system.
 It is important in those circumstances where you have to take decision based on different version.
 The returned data aee similar to the example repoted below: